 Create monthly writing journals that all have the same cover.
 Inside the journal can be different for students based on their needs but everyone feels included during independent writing time.
 If you prep the journals at the beginning of the month, you're set for 4 weeks at a time.

 Have a student working on letter formation and letter sounds?
 Put that in their monthly journal.
-Kids ready to write stories independently?
+Do you have kids ready to write stories independently?
 Their journals can have blank pages ready for stories.
 Kids who are in between?
 Give them picture writing prompts with or without sentence starters.
 You can try these Back to School Sentence Starters Free!

-Want to try picture prompts but you don’t have the time to create them?
-I’ve got you covered.
+Want to try picture prompts but you don't have the time to create them?
+I've got you covered.
 This Mega Bundle has prompts for the entire school year!
-Each pack has 3 different levels of picture writing prompts and a blank page included with a sentence writing check list on each page.
-There are cover pages to create monthly journals, too.
+Each pack has 3 different levels of picture writing prompts and a blank page included with a sentence writing checklist on each page.
+There are cover pages to create monthly journals and 5-star sentence writing checklists, too.
 Click here to check it out.